-Irish Cheddar, Ham, and Chive Scones are my spin on the Irish classic plus photo’s from my recent travels to Ireland!
+Irish Cheddar, Ham, and Chive Scones Recipe are my spin on the Irish classic plus photo’s from my recent travels to Ireland!

 I’m excited to share more of my recent adventures while in Dublin, Ireland with you today and some Irish scones too!
 Last Monday I shared some more photo’s with Guinness Beef and Potato Stew – which is SOooo delish!